eloitanguy/wikidiver/README.md

 #### Extracting facts

 We apply the comparison method to all the (ordered) entities in the original sentence, then for each pair we find the most similar property.

-TODO: find a thresholding/filter method to avoid creating facts, eg 'Carlos Santana is a Mexican guitarist.': we don't want a property between "Mexican (nationality)" and "guitarist (occupation".
+TODO: find a thresholding/filter method to avoid creating facts, eg 'Carlos Santana is a Mexican guitarist.': we don't want a property between "Mexican (nationality)" and "guitarist (occupation)".

+In order to test v1 on a sentence "[sentence]", run the command:

+    python v1.py "[sentence]"

+/!\ This uses a TensorFlow model (the Universal Sentence Encoder), so having a GPU available is recommended.

+#### WIP: Evaluate v1

-## V2 Ideas
+## V2 Id

 - transform Wikidata into an annotated knowledge triplet dataset using Wikipedia sentence (Distant supervision).
   For this we need an entity recognition method.
 - compute BERT [CLS] outputs on all the annotated sentences
 - train a model on the relation classification task